hippo-rv/veryl_stacked_regfile/README.md

 - `x2, x4` (Global/Thread pointers), do not need stacking assuming that generated code follows the RV32 ISA(s).
 - `x5 - x7` (Temporary registers), need hardware stacking as the user handler is not required to store/restore temporary registers.
 - `x8 - x9` (Callee-saved registers), do not need hardware stacking as the user handler is required to store/restore callee-saved registers.
-- `x10 - x15/x17` (Argument registers), need hardware stacking as the user handler is not required to store/restore argument resters.
+- `x10 - x15/x17` (Argument registers), need hardware stacking as the user handler is not required to store/restore argument registers.
 - `x18 - x27` (Callee-saved registers), do not need hardware stacking as the user handler is required to store/restore callee-saved registers.
 - `x28 - x31` (Temporary registers), need hardware stacking as the user handler is not required to store/restore temporary registers.